U.S. food banks run short on staples as hunger soars

 The working group of about 80 members includes representatives of trade groups such as the American Farm Bureau Federation and the National Restaurant Association, charities including Feeding America and distribution experts such as the American Logistics Aid Network, or ALAN.

-ALAN has already coordinated an International Paper Co donation of about 45,000 empty boxes to Salvation Army food distribution centers in several states.
+ALAN has already coordinated an International Paper Co (IP.N) donation of about 45,000 empty boxes to Salvation Army food distribution centers in several states.
 Samson’s group is considering other efforts including breaking down bulk food packages and freezing or canning goods from food factories.

 “We’ve got the product, we’ve got the truck and warehouse capacity, and we’ve got the consumer,” Samson said.
 “The problem is linking all of that together.”